Tennis-French Open roundup from Day 12

-June 8 Here is a roundup of Day 12 at the French Open on Thursday:
+June 8 (Reuters) - Here is a roundup of Day 12 at the French Open on Thursday:

 QUOTE OF THE DAY: "What's the point difference that we have?
 Only one?
 It's a tough one.
 I cry now or later?
 It actually makes me cry now.
 Ah, but it's okay." - Timea Bacsinszky joked with the reporters after losing the semi-final to Jelena Ostapenko.
 The Swiss player won 105 points, one fewer than her Latvian opponent in a see-saw encounter.